bar-assistant/docs/docs/setup/source-install.md

     - int
 - You have [Composer](https://getcomposer.org) installed
 - You have `sqlite3` installed
+- You have meilisearch running somewhere.
 - (Optional) You have Redis server instance running
-- (Optional) You have one of the supported [search](https://laravel.com/docs/scout) servers.

-After cloning the repository, do the following:

-### 1. Setup your environment variables
+### 1. Setup the API

-Create `.env` file.
+Clone the [bar-assistant](https://github.com/karlomikus/bar-assistant) repository and create `.env` file.

 ``` bash
 $ cp .env.dist .env